neurosity/neurosity-sdk-js/README.md

 ## The Repository

-This repository ("`NotionJS API`") is where we (Neurosity) develop the [Notion](https://neurosity.co) API.
+This repository is where we ([Neurosity](https://neurosity.co) develop the [Notion](https://neurosity.co) API.
 Not only do we work on code and issues here, but we also publish our [roadmap](https://github.com/neurosity/notion-js/blob/master/ROADMAP.md).
 This source code is available to everyone under the standard [MIT license]
 Thank you for visiting the NotionJS repository.

 ## NotionJS